hamzacyberpatcher/sf-snake/README.md

 <p>Endless game mode has telepathic walls that let u move from one wall end to the other making the game more relaxing to play.
 Also there is a powerup as well, that resets the snake length back to 1.</p>

 <h1>Custom</h1>
-<p>Allows you to unleach your creativity by giving you the ability to design levels, adjust snake speed, toggling telepathic walls and increasing food amount.</p>
+<p>Allows you to unleash your creativity by giving you the ability to design levels, adjust snake speed, toggling telepathic walls and increasing food amount.</p>

 ![design mode](./screenshots/screenshot2.png)